 This is the hardest phase of labour.
 You enter the second stage when your cervix has dilated to 10 cm.

-What Happens during the Second Stage of Labour
+What Happens During the Second Stage of Labour

-This is when your doctor asks you to push the baby out to help it gradually slide down the birth canal.
+This is when your doctor asks you to push the baby out to help him gradually slide down the birth canal.
 After you have crossed the first stage, you may find that the contractions have stopped.
 Use this time to relax.
 When the contractions start again, you can feel the pressure of your baby’s head between your legs.
 Your doctor may ask you to push stronger and harder during each contraction.
 You can feel the baby’s head is almost close to the pelvis and stretching the opening of the vagina, there could be a hot, stinging sensation and the doctor will see the baby’s head has ‘crowned’.
 As your baby’s head begins to appear, you would be asked to stop pushing and just pant.
 This helps the baby to come out gently and reduces the risk of tearing your perineum or the need for an episiotomy.
 If you are delivering for the second time, this stage may only take five or ten minutes.
 If it’s your first time, this stage may take hours.

 How to Manage This Stage